TanishqJuneja/docs/index.md

 https://api.pepipost.com/api/example.rest?foo=bar&foz=baz
 ```

-Our JSON APIs are those APIs, which accept all parameters formatted as a JSON string provided as a value of single paramater (namely, data).
+Our JSON APIs are those APIs, which accept all parameters formatted as a JSON string provided as a value of single parameter (namely, data).

 **Example:**